Allegheny County, Pennsylvania: Changes to Administrative Divisions

 There have been several proposals to consolidate or merge some of the municipalities in Allegheny County, either with each other or with the City of Pittsburgh, to reduce costs, improve efficiency, and enhance regional cooperation.
 However, none of these proposals have been implemented so far.
 One of the most recent proposals is from Wilkinsburg, a borough that borders Pittsburgh and faces financial challenges due to declining population and tax base.
-In 2020, Wilkinsburg residents voted to approve a referendum to explore a merger with Pittsburgh.
-In 2021, a joint task force was formed to study the feasibility and impact of such a merger.
-The task force is expected to issue a report by June 2022.
-If both Wilkinsburg and Pittsburgh councils approve the merger, it would then need approval from the state legislature and governor before taking effect.
+In 2020, a community task force was formed to study the feasibility and impact of such a merger.
+The local governing council declined to adopt the merger as a legislative project, leaving the issue to constituent action.
+It was initially believed the merger could be settled under a 1903 Annexation law regarding municipal consolidation.
+Under this law, a merger could be approved following a successful referendum vote of Wilkinsburg residents and approval from the Pittsburgh City Council.
+However, after several court hearings, including an appeal to the Supreme Court of Pennsylvania, the 1903 law was ruled defunct.
+The Supreme Court communicated that residents of both Wilkinsburg and Pittsburgh would need to vote to approve a merger.
+Following this ruling, the merger effort has stalled, and community members have turned to a petition for Home Rule status instead.

 Another recent proposal is from Allegheny County Economic Development (ACED), which is seeking to enter into an agreement with a consultant to carry out historic preservation compliance activities for projects funded by various federal programs.
 The consultant would help ACED develop a Programmatic Memorandum of Agreement (PMOA) with the Pennsylvania State Historic Preservation Office (SHPO) and other stakeholders to streamline the review process for projects that may affect historic properties within the county.
 ACED issued a Request for Proposals (RFP) for this service in January 2022 and expects to select a consultant by March 2022.